 Over the past few years, horror has shown that it can still be fresh.
 It Follows updated the idea of sex=death and the unstoppable stalker.
 Spring and Crimson Peak showed that horror and romance can be juxtaposed well, with Crimson Peak doing so with fantastic production design and special effects and Spring with its minimalist feel and emotional story.
 Sinister brought the boogeyman back and made him scarier than ever.
 Oculus messed with our heads more than most horror films to date.
 The Babadook showed that a horror story can be metaphorical.
 Evil Dead showed that horrifically over-the-top violence can be used to a film’s advantage.
 The Exorcism of Molly Hartley showed that a sequel can improve over its predecessor.
 Carrie showed that remakes can be good and actually improve over their source material.
 The Conjuring and the Insidious trilogy gave us nostalgic but still scary throwbacks to the good old clichés.
 Heck, M. Night Shyamalan showed that horror, comedy, and found footage can be juxtaposed in a surprisingly large step toward his redemption with The Visit.

 While the found-footage genre has become quite tired lately, it has given us some quality films.
 Cannibal Holocaust and The Last Broadcast introduced the moviegoing public to the genre.
 The Blair Witch Project made it mainstream, even though I didn’t like it.
-And since then, we have received quality films like REC, Cloverfield, Grave Encounters, Trollhunter, Chronicle, The Last Exorcism, Afflicted, The Taking of Deborah Logan, Lake Mungo, The Den, The Borderlands, Creep, Man Bites Dog, The Tunnel, and though people didn’t like these next three, I still put them up here: Apollo 18, As Above, So Below, and Exists.
+And since then, we have received quality films like REC, Cloverfield, Grave Encounters, Trollhunter, Chronicle, The Last Exorcism, Afflicted, Lake Mungo, Man Bites Dog, The Tunnel, and though people didn’t like these next two, I still put them up here: Apollo 18, and As Above, So Below.
 Note how I didn’t put Paranormal Activity up there.

 So why couldn’t The Gallows work?